weecology/lab-manual/UF-Policies:-PCARDS.md

   * Amount:
   * Benefit to project:

 > You can either take a picture of the receipt and email it with the info or hand everything in on paper to Dan Deep.
+Also include the receipt in the UFReceipts Dropbox folder.

-If you are traveling, I would recommend taking a picture as soon as you get the receipt in your hand.
+> If you are traveling, I would recommend taking a picture as soon as you get the receipt in your hand.
 You don't want to lose receipts.
 Trust me.

-> If you are traveling, make sure you fill in the TAR # for your trip on the Pcard invoice.
+> If you are traveling, make sure you include the TAR # for your trip iin the email.
 This can be found in myUFL -> Main Menu -> My Self Service -> Travel and Expense -> Travel Authorizations -> View.

-> If you buy fuel for a rental car, you need to put the rental agreement number on the PCard invoice.
+> If you buy fuel for a rental car, you need to include the rental agreement number in the email.

 Did you lose your receipt?
 Sigh.
 Proceed to step 5.